robinali34/blog_leetcode_python/_posts/2025-10-29-leetcode-categories-and-templates.md

 {% raw %}
 # LeetCode Categories and Solution Templates

-A quick reference to the most common LeetCode categories and battle‑tested C++ templates to speed up implementation.
+A quick reference to the most common LeetCode categories and battle‑tested Python templates to speed up implementation.

 > This guide is now split into category posts:
 > - Arrays & Strings: [/posts/2025-10-29-leetcode-templates-arrays-strings/](/posts/2025-10-29-leetcode-templates-arrays-strings/)